 5.5 Units.
-Prerequisite: Please refer to individual course descriptions for Spanish 101, 102, 203 or 204 for prerequisite information.
-16 lecture and 12 laboratory hours weekly for 4 weeks, plus a 4-day, 32-hour field trip.
+4 lecture and 5 lab hrs/wk.
+Prerequisite: Please refer to individual course descriptions for SPAN 101, 102, 203 or 204 for prerequisite information.
+Sixteen lecture and twelve laboratory hours weekly for four weeks.
+In addition, a four day, thirty-two hour field trip is required.